samelth/DAT076-Group4/README.txt

 In QuickDraw/src/test/ you will find all the testpackages.

-The project report can be found in the report folder.
-(DAT076-Group4/Report).
+The project report can be found in the root directory.
+(DAT076-Group4/DAT 076.pdf).